vivekratnavel/omniboard/README.md

 # Features

-* Sort, reorder, resize columns
+## Experiment Management
+* List all experiment runs in a tabular format with columns that are sortable, reorderable and resizable
-* Show / hide columns
+* Select which columns to show / hide
-* Add metric columns to display rolled up metric value
+* Add metric columns to display rolled up metric value (e.g., minimum validation loss, maximum training accuracy, etc.)
-* Add tags or notes to each experiment
+* Add tags or notes to each experiment to organize and guide your experiments
 * Filter by tags or status

+## Experiment Drill Down
+* Show metric graphs
+* Show console output
+* Show all runtime library dependendies
+* Show hardware spec used
+* Show git hash/version control info

 # Installation